cyclus/cyclus.github.com/source/arche/cycpp.rst

     userlevel    Integer from 0 - 10 for representing ease (0) or difficulty (10)
                  in using this variable, default 0.
     schematype   This is the data type that is used in the schema for input file validation.
-This enables the you to supply just the data type rather than having to overwrite the full schema for this state variable.
+This enables you to supply just the data type rather than having to overwrite the full schema for this state variable.
 In most cases - when the shape is rank 0 or 1 such as for scalars or vectors - this is simply a string.
 In cases